yubowenok/coda/apisetup.md

 Download source (don't use macports) for mod_wsgi, and ./configure using paths to the correct versions of python and apache

 ##DB Setup
-Assumes there is a mysql database running on localhost with user/pword coda/coda, and a database named coda where the user coda has permissions
+Assumes there is a mysql database running on localhost with user/pword coda/coda, and a database named coda where the user coda has permissions.
+This can be configured in the api/api/mysql.cfg file.
-Run python reset.py in the api folder it will setup the database tables, and populate with some initial test data
+Run python reset.py in the api folder to setup the database tables, and populate with some initial test data.  reset will also copy necessary files into coda/static and coda/filedata.
+This process is destructive and will drop all tables and delete/overwrite files.